 - How do I print my budget from the AggieBudget entry screens?

 - The budget entry screens in AggieBudget were not designed to print.
-We have many reports that you can choose from to run the budget and/or labor data from and then print.
+We have many reports that you can choose from, to run the budget and/or labor data and then print.
 You can also export the information into pdf or Excel formats.

 - What are “calc methods” and how do I use them in my budget planning?